About

 Two days later, over 200 students gathered in the Brickyard and burned Technician newspapers to protest the racially-biased stories and the lack of African-American perspectives.

-Nubian Message published its first issue on November 30, 1992 with the following letter from founder and Editor-in-Chief Tony Williamson:
+The Nubian Message published its first issue on November 30, 1992, with the following letter from founder and Editor-in-Chief Tony Williamson:

 For our 25th anniversary, we compiled a list of frequently asked questions that covers everything from “what’s Student Media?” to “why do we have a black newspaper?”

-All NC State students are welcome join the Nubian Message team!
+All NC State students are welcome join The Nubian Message team!
 There are opportunities for those interested in writing, editing, design or photography and no experience is required.
-Contact Editor-in-Chief Alianna Kendall-Brooks at [email protected] for more information.
+Contact Editor-in-Chief Ayenoumou Diallo at [email protected] for more information.

 Visit our Advertise page for more information on print and online advertisements.